Approved by a vote of the membership, October 2017

 Liaison to Friends of the All Seasons Orchestra (FASO) and Lead Friend: The Liaison to FASO recruits and works with a non-musician person to serve as Lead Friend.
 They work with the Working Group to develop FASO.
 They assess needs that can be met by FASO.
 Needs may include:

 Persons holding key positions may be compensated dependent on need and availability of resources.
-Compensation is facilitated through the checking account for All Seasons Orchestra at Redwood Capital Bank.
+Compensation is facilitated through the City of Arcata and follows the employment practices and policies of the City.
+This compensation is considered “self-supporting” by the City, and is funded by donations to the Rodden Fund.
 Decisions regarding compensation are made by the Manager(s) in consultation with the WG.
 Compensation is commensurate with qualifications and fair employment practices.
 Compensation practices in general and for each compensated individual are reviewed annually in September.

 The City of Arcata budgets annually a small amount of money to the orchestra from the revenues generated by registration fees.
 Expenditure from this fund is facilitated by means of reimbursement which must be requested through the Manager, documented by receipts, approved by the Manager and submitted to the City (Division of Recreation).